Code-Institute-Submissions/JMarabayev-introdebatum_NovResub/README.md

 ## Testing

 Through the completion of the project all features were tested using the temporary server upload with the command (python3 -m http.server).
 All hyperlinks work as intended and take the user to the correct section.
 Back to top button works, the user however may choose to scoll a little but up in order to reveal the nav bar for the respective page.
 All images are of the apropriate size for their intended purpose.
 Upon resizing the browser window the text shifts to fit the width of the scren and side scrolling is not necessary.
 The topics are done as inline-block and thus shift from horizontal to a vertical alignment which facilitates easy scrolling.
-As mentioned in the unfixed bugs section the home page has some dead space and an option to scroll sideways, I was unable to reduce the width of the page to fix this.
+As mentioned in the unfixed bugs section the home page has some dead space and an option to scroll sideways !!!
+FIXED !!!.
 All Youtube embedded videos work as intended and are responsive to screen size.
 Since it is an embedded Youtube video, the controls are inherit.
 Autoplay is disabled for user experience.
 The contact form is also correct in a sense that it allows for input.
 Given that I do not yet have a data dump to post the responses into I have used the one from the Coders Coffeehouse project from Code Institute HTML and CSS Essentials Curriculum.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjmarabayev.github.io%2Fintrodebatum%2F)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjmarabayev.github.io%2Fintrodebatum%2F) [W3C validator screenshot](//assets/images/NEW%20HTML%20VALID.png)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjmarabayev.github.io%2Fintrodebatum%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Lighthouse Report